simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/ImageJ_tutorial.md

 # Tutorial use ImageJ to make measurements of Radial Hydride Fraction on real micrographs for validation.

 To validate the new definition and implementation of the RHF, the results are compared with human measurements made using ImageJ.
-The hydrides are approximated as lines drwan with ImageJ on the microstructure.
+The hydrides are approximated as lines drawn with ImageJ on the microstructure.
-These lines are then analyzes and used to determine the RHF of the microstructure.
+These lines are then analyzed and used to determine the RHF of the microstructure.

 ## 0 - Download ImageJ
 You can download ImageJ [here](https://imagej.nih.gov/ij/download.html).